evoluteur/evolutility-ui-jquery/README.md

 Evolutility (Bio.): The faculty possessed by all substances capable of self-nourishment of manifesting the nutritive acts by change of form, of volume, or of structure.

+The idea is to build a set of generic (metadata driven) Backbone views to perform all CRUD (Create, Read, Update and Delete) on records of any data structure.
+These generic Backbone views will all be defined in a single UI-model containing the description of UI (layout, fields and behaviors)

 A complete set of views should include the following:

     * View